‘PMP or PRINCE2?’ is a common question from project professionals who want a qualification to strengthen their resumé.

 PMP Certification: What You Need to Know [Complete Review]

-Finally, the pre-requisites for PMP are strict.
+Finally, the prerequisites for PMP are strict.
 Near the start of your career, CAPM is more appropriate.
 So, how do the two compare?

-PMP versus CAPM: All You need to Know
+PMP versus CAPM: All You need to Know and maybe PMI Certification Options: Is One Right for You?

 PMP stands for Project Management Professional.
 It is the principal qualification of the Project Management Institute.
 Organizations around the world recognize it as a benchmark for solid professional project management skills.